Last updated 01/04/2021

 Any coronavirus vaccine that is approved must go through all the clinical trials and safety checks all other licensed medicines go through.
 The UK has some of the highest safety standards in the world.

-So far, tens-of-thousands of people have been given a COVID-19 vaccine in clinical trials (significantly larger numbers of people have now also received their first dose of the vaccine through the NHS – more than 1 million in the UK) and no serious side-effects or complications have been reported.
+Tens-of-thousands of people have been given a COVID-19 vaccine in clinical trials (whilst significantly larger numbers of people have now also received their first dose of the vaccine through the NHS – many millions in the UK) and no serious side-effects or complications have been reported.

 You can read more about why vaccines are safe and important HERE.